-We have applied to list the common stock and Series A warrants on the NASDAQ Capital Market, subject to notice of issuance, under the trading symbols "CAPN" and "CAPNW", respectively.
-The Series B warrants will not be listed on any trading market.
+We have applied to list the units, common stock and warrants on the NASDAQ Capital Market, subject to notice of issuance, under the trading symbols "CAPNU", "CAPN" and "CAPNW", respectively.

 Electronic Distribution

 A prospectus in electronic format may be made available on websites or through other online services maintained by the underwriter of this offering, or by its affiliates.
 Other than the prospectus in electronic format, the information on the underwriter's website and any information contained in any other website maintained by an underwriter is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriter in its capacity as underwriter, and should not be relied upon by investors.